apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 F-statistic: 2.317 on 2 and 5 DF,  p-value: 0.1941
 ```

-This was not a welcome discovery but my determination to find out if Harper is actually overrated helped me to persevere.
+I was not surprised by these results.
 I decided to see what other significant statistical relationships I could find to predict Harper's run production.
 From here, I tried many different combinations of the dependent variables to see if any could make a statistically valid prediction about Harper's run production.
 I will spare you the details and simply leave you with what I found to be the most successful model I could find.

 **Model 2: OBP + SLG + G**